 Fossil’s reputation is very straightforward.

-They are a brand of fashion watches.
+They are a brand of fashionable and affordable watches.

 So that means that watch connoisseurs around the world will vouch for the designs as well as the functionality of the watches easily.

 However, these are not luxury watches, so these watches won’t be asking for a ridiculously high price.

 That being said, at their price range, in terms of quality, Fossil offers some of the best designed and functional watches, especially when compared to other models in the same range.

 Fossil watches have a two-year warranty on the date of purchase.

 That means any factory defects (which cover the movement, hands, and dial) will be fixed free of charge, or the watch will even be replaced for free.